 For this SKU, if the competition is priced at $90 and you’re priced at $100, then the competition is 10% below your price.
 If a second competitor for that same SKU is priced at $105 and you’re still at that same $100, then that competitor is priced 5% above you.
 Calculating the price differential this way will make interpreting charts easier, which we will get to soon.

-5 Ways to Visualize Competitive Price Data Trends
+5 Ways to Analyze Competitive Price Data Trends

-Once you’ve collected competitor pricing data, the next step is to visualize it.
+Once you’ve collected competitor pricing data, the next step is to analyze it.
 Here are five ways to visualize the data to help you understand how competitor prices are changing over time.

 1. Price Leader

 The chart below indicates your price change (indicated by the blue line going up) that results in your competitor mirroring your price with a change of their own.
 Critically, they make sure to never exceed your price (indicated by the red shaded area).